Angela Marmont Centre for UK Nature

 Ways to identify your specimens and sightings

-1) Check our selection of ID guides and apps to see if one is relevant.
+1) Check our selection of ID guides to see if one is relevant.

 2) Email your photos and descriptions to our identification service.
 Please tell us as much about your specimen as possible, including a detailed description, where and when you saw it, and its approximate size.

 - For life sciences, such as bugs, bones, and plants: firstname.lastname@example.org

 - For earth sciences, such as meteorites, minerals, rocks and fossils: email@example.com